-These beautiful giant rabbits are recognised by the BRC (British Rabbit Council) but not the ARBA, (American Rabbit Breeders Association).
+These beautiful giant rabbits are recognized by the BRC (British Rabbit Council) but not the ARBA, (American Rabbit Breeders Association).

 Head & Ears…20

-There are two varieties of Continental Giants, the coloured continental and the white continental.
+There are two varieties of Continental Giants, the colored continental and the white continental.

 Worlds Heaviest Rabbit:

 Four-year-old Ralph, a Continental Giant from the UK, weighs a little over 53lbs!

 The Continental Giant is a semi-arch breed with the arch beginning at the shoulder and continuing to the base of the trail.
 This gives the animal a ‘mandolin’ shape.

 The large ears are upright and rounded on the tips.
 Ear length should be about 25% of the body length.